How Long Does It Take to Get an Inheritance?

 When Property is in Another State

-Another issue of concern is if property is located in another state.
+Another issue of concern is if property is located in another state and you’re interested in selling inherited property as quickly as possible.
 The executor or personal representative would in essence be managing two probate processes.
 The court in the county where the additional property is located would oversee that portion of the process.
 The executor would need to abide by the laws in that state for handling the asset.

 Court Allowance for Delays